gabriel-isleam/Language-Interpreter/README.md

 letter, except for the third term representing the name of the function

-- interpreter -> performs instructions filtering and then inserts them into the program; to validate a data entry in the program it uses several auxiliary functions:
+- interpret -> performs instructions filtering and then inserts them into the program; to validate a data entry in the program it uses several auxiliary functions: